 In addition to solid credit, lenders want to see that you can handle your existing debt along with a new mortgage payment, so they’ll look at your debt-to-income ratio.
 This formula adds all your monthly debts and divides it by your gross monthly income to get a percentage.

-Many lenders require a debt-to-income ratio below 43 percent, though some loan programs now allow a maximum ratio up to 50 percent.
-To keep your DTI ratio manageable, avoid taking on new loans or making large purchases on credit cards for at least three months (or more) before applying for a mortgage.
-You should stick to this rule until you’ve finalized your mortgage, as lenders can pull up your credit report anytime throughout the application process until you close on the loan.
+Many lenders require a debt-to-income ratio below 43 percent, though some loan programs allow up to 50 percent.
+To keep your DTI ratio manageable, avoid taking on new loans or making large purchases on credit cards for at least three months before applying for a mortgage.
+You should stick to this rule until you’ve finalized your mortgage, as lenders can pull up your credit report throughout the application process until you close on the loan.

-How this affects you: All things equal, a lower interest rate means you pay less to borrow money in the long run.
+How this affects you: A lower interest rate means you pay less to borrow money.

 Lenders preapprove you based on your gross income, outstanding loans and revolving debt, Bates says.
 However, they don’t look at other monthly bills, such as utilities, gas, day care, insurance or groceries, in their calculations.

-To get a more accurate idea of what you can afford, factor in these monthly bills, along with other financial goals such as saving for emergencies, retirement and college.
-Look at your monthly net income (after all bills and living expenses are met) to calculate how much you should spend on a mortgage payment.
-Otherwise, you risk becoming house-poor.
+To get a more accurate idea of what you can afford, factor in these kinds of expenses and your other financial goals.
+Look at your monthly net income to calculate how much you should spend on a mortgage payment.

 Why this is important: By taking a close look at your budget, you’ll know how much of a monthly mortgage payment you can handle.
-This can give you peace of mind and help you determine which mortgage lender will offer terms that are right for you.
+This can give you peace of mind and help you determine which mortgage lender is offering terms that are right for you.

-How this affects you: By not narrowing your budget, you could unwittingly walk away with a mortgage you can’t afford.
-That can lead to missing payments, paying more in interest and even the potential to lose your home.
+How this affects you: If you don’t budget carefully, you could unwittingly close on a mortgage you can’t afford.
+That can lead to missing payments, paying more in interest and even potentially to losing your home.

-A key aspect of finding the best mortgage lender is being able to speak their language.
-This includes knowing the different types of mortgages.
-Some upfront research also helps you separate mortgage facts from fiction.
+A key aspect of finding the best mortgage lender is being able to speak their language, including knowing the different types of mortgages.
+Some upfront research can also help you separate mortgage facts from fiction.

 “Traditionally, when it comes to getting a mortgage, a lot of peoples’ first thoughts are to go to a bank or that they need a 20 percent down payment to afford a home,” says Mat Ishbia, president and CEO of United Wholesale Mortgage.
 “That’s an outdated way of thinking.”